 Audrey grew up in rural Virginia’s Shenandoah Valley.
 She moved to Boston (where she currently resides) to study music composition and voice, subsequently adopting the harp as a creative tool for self-accompaniment and sonic exploration.

-Musically, Audrey is influenced by artists such as Moondog, Patti Smith, Kate Bush, and Laurie Anderson, and she draws inspiration from vintage animation scores, exotica, modern concert music, and rock.
+Musically, Audrey is influenced by artists such as Moondog, Patti Smith, Kate Bush, and Laurie Anderson, and she draws inspiration from vintage animation scores, mid-century lounge, modern concert music, and rock.
 Audrey’s recent album "Alphabet Rain" is an exploratory recording that received best local music 2015 nods from the Boston Globe and Dig Boston.

 Audrey's goal has always been to live an interesting, creative life surrounded by cool, inspired people.
 She cares about process, sustainability, community-building, and working collaboratively across genres and art forms.